christelleq/for-my-catalyst/README.md

 ### 27/09/22
 #### What I don't understand/know:
 1. src folder
-2. src > assers folder -- for images, etc?
+2. src > assets folder -- for images, etc?
 3. Why is index.css imported in main.tsx (and not used)?
 4. Is App.tsx the equivalent of App.jsx?
 5. How does routing work?
 Where do you do your routing?
-In App.jsx?
+In App.tsx?
 6. How do I use Tailwind CSS here?

+#### Actions / Achievements:
+1. Research how a Vite-React-Typescript app works: https://developer.okta.com/blog/2022/03/14/react-vite-number-converter.
+React components are saved as .tsx files in the src/ folder.
+Routing in App.tsx.
+2. Set up Tailwind CSS: https://tailwindcss.com/docs/installation, https://larainfo.com/blogs/install-setup-vite-react-typescript-tailwind-css-3.